-The Performance Goals for each participant shall be objectively determinable measures of performance based on any one or a combination of the following criteria for the fiscal year: cash net earnings; core brands growth; core brands net revenues; cost control; earnings before income taxes; earnings before interest, taxes and depreciation; earnings before interest, taxes, depreciation and amortization; economic value added; free cash flow; gross profit; net cash provided by operating activities; net earnings; earnings per share; net earnings per share; net revenues; operating margin; operating profit; return on capital investment; return on net revenues; return on shareholders' equity; sales; stock price; total shareholder return on common stock relative to S&P 500 Index; total shareholder return on common stock relative to any company or any customized list of companies established by the Committee at the same time as it sets the relevant Performance Goal and working capital.
+The Performance Goals for each participant shall be objectively determinable measures of performance based on any one or a combination of the following criteria for the fiscal year: cash net earnings; core brands growth; core brands net revenues; cost control; earnings before income taxes; earnings before interest and taxes; earnings before interest, taxes and depreciation; earnings before interest, taxes, depreciation and amortization; economic value added; free cash flow; gross profit; net cash provided by operating activities; net earnings; earnings per share; net earnings per share; net revenues; operating margin; operating profit; return on assets; return on capital investment; return on net revenues; return on shareholders' equity; sales; stock price; total shareholder return on common stock relative to S&P 500 Index; total shareholder return on common stock relative to Russell 1000 Consumer Discretionary Index; total shareholder return relative to any company or any customized list of companies established by the Committee at the same time as it sets the relevant Performance Goal and working capital.
 These business criteria may be measured (i) on a consolidated basis or (ii) on the basis of performance in a segment, division, sector or other business unit (including the performance of one or more designated products or brands), all as selected by the Committee in each individual case.